zapier/zapier-platform-cli/README.md

       key: 'new_movie',
       // `noun` is the user-friendly word that is used to refer to the resource this trigger relates to
       noun: 'Movie',
+      // `display` controls the presentation in the Zapier Editor
       display: {
         label: 'New Movie',
         helpText: 'Triggers when a new movie is released.'
       }
+      // `operation` implements the API call used to fetch the data
       operation: {
         url: 'http://example.com/movies',
       }